Satisfying My Foraging Curiousity

 Disclaimer: I am not suggesting you go out and eat things in the wild you are unfamiliar with.
 I highly recommend foraging, but take someone who knows what the heck they're doing with you as a guide, or at least take a reputable guide book.

 There's lots of food you can find in the forest - none of which I've ever felt confident enough to pick because I've never known whether it's safe to eat or not.
 I've always wanted to learn more about foraging though, so I found someone "in-the-know" to learn from.
-I recently went on a Foraging Hike led by Dan Lipow, Founder of Dining Wild, which was informative and fun.
+I recently went on a Foraging Hike led by Dan Lipow, Founder of The Foraged Feast (formerly Dining Wild), which was informative and fun.
 The expected rain that Sunday morning held off until later in the day and we enjoyed a beautiful hike in South Mountain Reservation in Maplewood, NJ.

 During the trip, we came across wineberries, which aren't in season, but we got a good look at the plant so we'll recognize them for when they're ready to pick.
 I've seen the wineberries in that area during their peak, so I know what they look like - they're a lot like raspberries and grow in clusters.
 I've just never picked them because I wasn't sure what they were.....not any more!
 Next season...I'm going to make wineberry pie!